landonma/Data-Management-Templates-Project/Implementation_Template/Implementation_Template_Example.md

 Singer, Sam is responsible for the Birds Census
 Williams, Wallace is responsible for the Water Quality Data

-Dunning, Diane is Parks and Recreation Department employee and is responsible for the Wetland Interviews dataset.
+Dunning, Diane is a Parks and Recreation Department employee and is responsible for the Wetland Interviews dataset.

 **Team member:**
 Martha Marien is a technicians in the College of Earth, Ocean, and Atmospheric Sciences at OSU and will work on the meteorological dataset.
 Patrick Pullman is a Postdoc in the Department of Fisheries and Wildlife at OSU and will work on the bird survey dataset.